According to Squarespace, its templates are “award-winning”. But that could mean anything, really. It could even just be marketing mumbo-jumbo.

 Yes, as noted above.
 Just search for “Premium Squarespace templates” and you’ll come across a few developers who specialize in selling custom Squarespace designs.

-And yes, it’s perfectly legit, as long as your developer uses the Squarespace Developer Platform.
-But you can also buy template kits on some websites that come with step by step setup instructions (you basically use their artwork and build the design in Squarespace yourself).
+Be aware though that many templates require the use of the Squarespace Developer Platform – and this is currently only available for version 7.0.
+For version 7.1, you can also buy template kits on some websites that come with step by step setup instructions (you basically use their artwork and build the design in Squarespace yourself).
 This seems like a complex roundabout way, but could be useful if you want to independently change your site later.

 Important thing to note: if you simply copy and paste the code yourself, it will fall outside of the scope of Squarespace support.